xrettle/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

 Semantics: continuous
 E_level: E1
 N_level: N1
-Last_updated: 2026-01-29
+Last_updated: 2026-01-24
 ```

 ---

 ## 0. Effective-layer disclaimer

-All statements in this entry are made strictly at the **effective layer** of the Tension Universe (TU) program.
+All statements in this entry are made strictly at the **Tension Universe effective layer**.

-* We only specify **encodings, observables, mismatch functionals, counterfactual worlds, and experiment templates** that sit on top of existing cosmological and inflationary modelling practice.
-* We do **not** propose or select any deep TU axiom system or generative rules, and we do not claim to derive standard cosmology or any specific inflationary model from such rules.
-* We do **not** prove or disprove the canonical origin-of-inflation problem in any logical or mathematical sense.
-We only describe how a specific family of effective encodings can be tested, compared, and, if necessary, falsified.
-* Whenever this page speaks about “worlds”, “universes”, or “mechanisms”, it refers to **effective descriptions** that can be replaced or upgraded in future TU versions without changing the canonical problem in Section 1.
+* The goal of this page is to specify an **effective-layer encoding** of the origin-of-inflation problem as it appears in modern cosmology.
+* It does **not** claim to prove or disprove the canonical cosmology statement about inflation.
+* It does **not** introduce any new theorem beyond what is already established in the cited literature.

-Nothing in this document should be cited as evidence that the origin of cosmic inflation has been solved, nor as a proposal of a new fundamental inflationary theory.
-It is an **engineering-style specification** for how to encode and audit tension patterns around inflation at the effective layer.
+* It should **not** be cited as evidence that the corresponding open problem has been solved at the level of fundamental physics.
+* No deep TU axioms, generating rules, or microphysical models are specified or assumed beyond what is needed to define state spaces, observables, and tension functionals.

+All objects used here (state spaces `M`, observables, invariants, tension scores, counterfactual “worlds”) live at the TU effective layer.

 ---